xonixx/xonixx.github.io/awk_tech_notes.md

 Overall, I noticed that many _old_ programming languages have very ad-hoc syntax, and so parsing.

-I think, partially, because they wanted to make the programming language very flexible (PL/1, Ada, C, AWK, shell).
+I think, partially, because they wanted to make the programming language very flexible (PL/1, Ada, C++, AWK, Perl, shell).

 Partially, because some languages tried to be as close to human language as possible (SQL, or even COBOL -- almost every language feature in them is a separate syntax construct).